 My name is Brian (usually misspelled Brain) Heiler and I've been fascinated with toys and the toy industry since I could walk, as my folks were Rack Toy distributors in the 1970s.
 My articles and photographs on toys have appeared in publications such as Famous Monsters, Toy Shop Magazine, Topless Robot, Lee's toy Review and SFX Magazine.
 My first book "Rack Toys: Cheap, Crazed Playthings" celebrated fun toys that broke easily and sold out completely (look for a digital version this year).
 I am always available for freelance work, am well versed on a variety of subjects and work cheap.

 Each month, I co-host a podcast called "Pod Stallions" with my friend Jason Lenzi, we pick a 70s related topic and let the nerdery unfurl.
 It's also available on itunes.

 I am also "Editor 'N Chief" over at the Mego Museum, the premier information site for vintage and current Mego news, most people know it for my partner Robyn Adam's amazing graphics and tend to happily ignore my creative grammar.

-My passions include the 70s, vintage toy industry trade magazines, seedy taverns, schlocky old televison, cartoons, vintage commercial reels, and gas station hotdogs.
+My passions include the 70s, vintage toy industry trade magazines, seedy taverns, schlocky old televison, cartoons, vintage commercial reels and gas station hotdogs.
 I am married to the perfect woman who shares my love of antique malls/flea markets and I have two great kids, who do not enjoy those things at all.

 I also buy old toys, especially Lincoln International Monsters and Mego Super Softies